FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/c_st_Active-active_active-passive_clustering.md

 ## Active/passive deployment

-The following diagram shows a simple active/passive deployment with `passive` cluster mode and one <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge server.
-On failover, the load balancer in the secure network redirects the connections from the internal clients and servers to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server 2 and the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge directs the connection from the partner clients and servers to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server 2.
+The following diagram shows a simple active/passive deployment with `passive` cluster mode and one {{< SecureTransport/componentshortname  >}} Edge server.
+On failover, the load balancer in the secure network redirects the connections from the internal clients and servers to {{< SecureTransport/componentshortname  >}} Server 2 and the {{< SecureTransport/componentshortname  >}} Edge directs the connection from the partner clients and servers to {{< SecureTransport/componentshortname  >}} Server 2.
 For a description of the connections, see <a href="" class="MCXref xref">Streaming deployment</a>.

 <img src="/Images/SecureTransport/STDeployment_ActivePassive.png" class="maxWidth" alt="Active/passive deployment" />

-<span class="autonumber"></span>Active/passive deployment
+Active/passive deployment

 The diagram does not show the shared file system where the user home directories are located.

-The diagram does not show any unproxied connections or connections through HTTP proxy servers from the primary active <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server or the secondary passive <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server to the partner servers.
+The diagram does not show any unproxied connections or connections through HTTP proxy servers from the primary active {{< SecureTransport/componentshortname  >}} Server or the secondary passive {{< SecureTransport/componentshortname  >}} Server to the partner servers.
 For an illustrations of such a connection and more detail about connections in a streaming deployment, see <a href="#Streamin" class="MCXref xref">Streaming deployment</a>.

-To handle your file transfer load or to provide redundancy in case of failure, you can deploy more than one <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge servers in the DMZ.
-Because <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge servers do not create and handle events, they are not clustered, but they can be configured to synchronize configuration changes.
+To handle your file transfer load or to provide redundancy in case of failure, you can deploy more than one {{< SecureTransport/componentshortname  >}} Edge servers in the DMZ.
+Because {{< SecureTransport/componentshortname  >}} Edge servers do not create and handle events, they are not clustered, but they can be configured to synchronize configuration changes.
 For more information, see <a href="../../../c_st_edge_sync#Edge" class="MCXref xref">SecureTransport Edge synchronization</a>.
-For a deployment diagram showing multiple <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge server, see <a href="../../../c_st_largeenterpriseclustering/c_st_largeenterpriseclustermodel/c_st_large_enterprise_cluster_deployment" class="MCXref xref">Enterprise Cluster deployment</a>.
+For a deployment diagram showing multiple {{< SecureTransport/componentshortname  >}} Edge server, see <a href="../../../c_st_largeenterpriseclustering/c_st_largeenterpriseclustermodel/c_st_large_enterprise_cluster_deployment" class="MCXref xref">Enterprise Cluster deployment</a>.

 <span id="Primary"></span>